cmang/durdraw/readme.txt

 control during playback.
 It supports the mouse.

 Files can be loaded and saved in ASCII (.asc, .txt) or in DUR animation format.
-Files can also be saved in animated GIF (with FPS accuracy), PNG and ANSI formats.
+Files can also be saved in animated GIF, PNG and ANSI formats.

 REQUIREMENTS:

 * Python 3
-* Python curses module
+* Pillow or PIL Python module

 ALSO RECOMMENDED:

 * For animated GIF export, install:
-    "PIL" or "pillow" Python module
     Ansilove (https://ansilove.org/)

 * For IBM-PC ANSI art support: Install a terminal and font (like the included